Lawyers Advocating For Victims Of Nursing Home Physical Abuse In Albuquerque

 Both state and federal laws protect nursing home residents from abuse.
 The New Mexico Resident Abuse and Neglect Act (the Act) prohibits the abuse, neglect, or exploitation of nursing home residents.
 Abuse is defined as an intentional, knowing, or reckless action (or failure to act) that causes or is likely to cause harm.
 Physical abuse can include harmful physical contact, broken bones from falls, sexual abuse, medically inappropriate conduct, incorrect medication, unnecessary restraints, or other bodily harm.
 Federal regulations also require nursing homes to develop and implement procedures that prohibit abuse by the staff.
 They also bar nursing homes from hiring individuals who were found guilty of abusing residents in the past.

-Liability For Nursing Home Physical Abuse
+Liability For Nursing Home Physical Abuse in Albuquerque